libreio/libre/README.md

 $ mvn clean install -Pqulice,cobertura
 ```

-To avoid build errors use maven 3.2+
+To avoid build errors use maven 3.2+.
+Minimum Java version is 1.7.

 To start a web server locally run: